fragrussu/PaperScripts/sc_unireadout/README.md

 * `dependencies`   ->    dependencies (thirs party code and additional code not available online to go here)
 * `sc_phantom`     ->    synthetic spinal cord phantom (data used in simulations)
 * `sc_invivo`      ->    human spinal cord scans (data used for in vivo analysis).
-                         This data unfortunately cannot be released online.
-The folder is reported for completeness.
-Data is available upon request.
-For information please contact:
-                         Francesco Grussu, `<f.grussu@ucl.ac.uk>`
+                         This data unfortunately cannot be released online, and the folder is reported here for completeness.
+Nonetheless, data is available upon request: for information please contact Francesco Grussu, `<f.grussu@ucl.ac.uk>`